Edible Arraignments

 but

+I think it would be that.
 It probably tastes horrible, and that's why I would want to drink it.

-I know, and maybe, I think that might be why I haven't, because I reached that critical mass where I just couldn't,
+I know and maybe I think that might be why I haven't because I reached that critical mass where I just couldn't

 There is some fine print on the can.
+It does say discard when Stephen Seagal becomes bloated.

 Jenny, is there a funk coming off any of this?
+Are you noticing the smell in the fridge?

-And I think they are refrigerated because they'll melt, like the chocolate ones, or there's like some cream center business going on.
+I think there's only a few of them that I think actually need to be refrigerated, and I think they are refrigerated because they'll melt, like the chocolate ones, or there's like some cream center business going on.

 But most of them don't actually need to be refrigerated.
+They were just kind of all stored together.

 Yeah, so Jenny was the one who actually moved them into the refrigerator.

 Originally, they were just kind of in different places.
+And

 yeah, like she said, it's just kind of like one place to keep them.